Samsung Elec board chairman jailed on union-busting charge

 Samsung executives and employees were, to different degrees, involved in finding out sensitive information about union members to convince them to leave the union, inducing the closure of subcontracting firms with active unions and delaying negotiations between labour and management.

+The verdict follows last week's ruling by the same court that gave a 16-month jail term to Samsung Electronics Vice-President Kang Kyung-hoon on charges of union-busting activities at now-defunct affiliate Samsung Everland, an amusement park operator and part of Samsung C&T 028260.KS.

+"We humbly accept that the companies' understanding and view towards labour unions in the past fell short of society's expectations," Samsung Electronics and Samsung C&T said.

-“This is a further signal of change for South Korean judicial system, which previously gave lenient sentences to convicted businessmen,” said Park Sang-in, a professor at Seoul National University.
+A professor at Seoul National University, Park Sang-in, described the verdicts as "a further signal of change for South Korean judicial system, which previously gave lenient sentences to convicted businessmen".

-Samsung’s new leader, Jay Y. Lee, needed to "build industrial relations which are in line with global standards," he added.
+Samsung's new leader, Jay Y. Lee, needs to "build industrial relations which are in line with global standards", the professor added.

-The verdict follows last week's ruling by the same court that gave a 16-month jail term to Samsung Electronics Vice-President Kang Kyung-hoon on charges of union-busting activities at a different Samsung affiliate.
+Lee himself is embroiled in separate trials in a corruption scandal involving former South Korean President Park Geun-hye.

-(Reporting by Joyce Lee and Heekyong Yang; Editing by Hyunjoo Jin and Stephen Coates)
+(Reporting by Joyce Lee and Heekyong Yang; Editing by Stephen Coates and Himani Sarkar)

 ((jungyoon.lee@tr.com; +82 2 6936 1467;))